mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 can get more information about the targeted user.

 > **RECOMMENDATION:** Ensure that linking between public keys and identities
 > only happens in expected scenarios.
+Otherwise privilege a stronger separation.

-## Considerations for Attacks Outside of the Threat Model
+## Considerations for attacks outside of the threat model

 Physical attacks on devices storing and executing MLS principals are not considered in depth in the threat model of the MLS protocol.
 While